-Verification and validation may be executed according to 7.2 and 7.3.
+(2) Verification and validation may be executed according to 7.2 and 7.3.
 Restrictions and exceptions are given in 7.1(6)-(8).

-NOTE: For use of validation and verification of FE results the given rules are applicable unless the National Annex provides additional information and application rules.
+NOTE For use of validation and verification of FE results the given rules are applicable unless the National Annex provides additional information and application rules.

-Validation is the comparison of the numerical results to experimental data or known accurate solutions to demonstrate that the model correctly or conservatively captures the physical phenomena to be modelled.
+(3) Validation is the comparison of the numerical results to experimental data or known accurate solutions to demonstrate that the model correctly or conservatively captures the physical phenomena to be modelled.
 The numerical model should be validated for each phenomenon to be analysed.